 At one of the most beautiful and unique locations in Ibiza, Cala Vadella, you can enjoy spectacular sunsets over the fabulous bay in your luxurious and contemporary LARGO suite, just 75 metres from the beach.

 The winter demands a step back: it's time for reflection, putting your house in order and contemplation, preferably staring at a fire or during a walk which defies the elements.
-On the island of Tholen, Oesterdam lies in the heart of the Oosterschelde national park and offer peace, space and plenty of beaches for long walks.
-It is not just the Zeeland coast, but also the Wouwse Plantage and the Kalmthoutse Heide which form the perfect location for winter walks.
-Fancy some culture and more sophisticated entertainment?
-If so, Bergen op Zoom and Antwerp are not far away.
-For example, visit the period rooms of the Bergen museum Het Markiezenhof which focuses on the history of the noblemen of Bergen op Zoom.
+LARGO Domain The Camperveer Veerse Meer is a quiet resort where only 3% is built and is within walking distance of the Veerse Meer.
+The resort offers tranquility, space and in the area you have plenty of hiking opportunities.
+For those winter walks, not only the Zeeland coast, but also the Veerse Meer or the Banjaardstrand are the place to be.
+Ready for culture and fashionable entertainment?
+Then Middelburg and Antwerp are not far away.
+Visit one of the many monuments in the capital of Zeeland.
 Or head to Antwerp to expand your winter wardrobe, visit the Rubenshuis or MoMU fashion museum and enjoy lunch or dinner at The Jane.
 And then head right back to Zeeland, where the waves are rolling in and out and the fire is burning.

-Savage or gentle waves, choppy or calm – the waters of the Oosterschelde put on a different show every day.
-A warm and comfortable LARGO water villa offers the perfect place to enjoy the constantly changing panorama.
+Savage or gentle waves, choppy or calm – the waters of the Veerse Meer put on a different show every day.
+A warm and comfortable villa or appartment at LARGO Domein Het Camperveer Veerse Meer offers the perfect place to enjoy the constantly changing panorama.

 Which seasons will you enjoy by the water?